 Obviously, the medicinal properties of these powerful substances are much more diluted when used on humans.

 Atropine’s name comes from Atropos, one of the three Greek fates.
 Legend has it Atropos literally has your life in her hands, as she snips the final thread of your life’s tapestry, and then you die.
 Atropine is appropriately named for its killer results.

 Humans have known about the morbid effects of deadly nightshade for millennia.
 Ancient Romans tipped their arrows in liquid made from the plant.
 Every poison-tipped arrow that found its mark instantly killed an enemy.

 As you might expect, deadly nightshade came in handy for assassinations.
-Legend has it a political rival to Roman emperor Claudius hired a serial killer named Locusta to try to kill the leader.
+Legend has it a political rival to Roman emperor Claudius hired a serial killer named Locusta to try to murder the leader.
 She supposedly laced Claudius’s drink with deadly nightshade.

 Deadly nightshade worked in the same way for rulers.
 Taste testers for the king developed immunity to the deadly substances by drinking less toxic amounts.
 The human guinea pigs would alert the king that something was amiss when they tasted the sweet, yummy goodness of nightshade berries.

 Some societies turned to other uses for the plant.
 Weirdly enough, deadly nightshade was used as a cosmetic in Italy during the Renaissance.
-The origin of its Latin name, belladonna, means “pretty lady.”
+The origin of its Latin name, Atropa belladonna, means “pretty lady.”
 That’s because rich Italian women wore makeup made from deadly nightshade.